aws-samples/aws-organizations-tool/README.md

 # Getting started with orgtool

-_nota: this project is a fork from aws-orgs (https://github.com/ucopacme/aws-orgs)_

 **orgtool** is a configuration management tool set for AWS Organizations written in python.
 This tooling enable the configuration and management of AWS Organization with code.

 ## Features